 Social Security Disability

-You might imagine that one person would judge someone’s ability to perform SGA different than another person, and you would be correct.
+You might imagine that one person would judge someone’s ability to perform SGA differently than another person, and you would be correct.
 It is for this reason that in many locations throughout the United States there are backlogs longer than 18 months in appeal hearings for unfavorable decisions by Social Security disability adjudicators.

-VA Service Connected Disability
+VA Service-Connected Disability